CodeYourFuture/DocsV2/course-processes/running-the-course/online-teaching/online-fun.md

 If I _have_ to introduce the game verbally I'll normally mention as few as possible of the following as i think are necessary:

-* We're going to make up a silly story together, with everyone adding ONE WORD at a time.
+- We're going to make up a silly story together, with everyone adding ONE WORD at a time.
 You don't have to play if you don't want to!
-* We'll go round everybody following this list which \[student X\] is kindly screensharing, with each person _quickly_ adding one word ONLY.
+- We'll go round everybody following this list which \[trainee X\] is kindly screensharing, with each person _quickly_ adding one word ONLY.
-* Our story is almost certainly going to be absolutely rubbish, don't worry at all about making it good - leave that to Pixar or to authors who spend years writing their books.
+- Our story is almost certainly going to be absolutely rubbish, don't worry at all about making it good - leave that to Pixar or to authors who spend years writing their books.
-* Don't worry about making your word clever but hopefully it makes sense \[grammatically\].
+- Don't worry about making your word clever but hopefully it makes sense \[grammatically\].
-* If you really can't think of any word, it is good to say pass rather than slow the game down.
+- If you really can't think of any word, it is good to say pass rather than slow the game down.
-* It's going to start "once", "upon", "a", "time", ok?
+- It's going to start "once", "upon", "a", "time", ok?
-* I'll start, then billie, then down the list...
+- I'll start, then billie, then down the list...
-* I say "once"...
+- I say "once"...

 **Reverse story**: start with the last line and work backwards.
 [Source](https://www.teamfirstdevelopment.com/warm-ups/)